mozilla/addon-sdk/packages/addon-kit/docs/page-mod.md

     fires

     This property is optional and defaults to "end".
+  @prop [contentScriptOptions] {object}
+    Read-only value available from the content scripts as `self.options`.

+    Any kind of jsonable value (object, array, string, etc.) can be used here.

+    Optional.

   @prop [onAttach] {function}
 A function to call when the PageMod attaches content scripts to